Wind Beneath My Wings: Other versions

+In 2009, Belgian-Canadian singer and songwriter Lara Fabian recorded a version of the song on her album of acoustic cover versions of songs by female singers, Every Woman in Me.

 Idina Menzel sang "Wind Beneath My Wings" as a duet with Kristen Bell at her successful audition for the 2013 film Frozen.
-She sang it again for the 2017 film Beaches, a remake of the same film in which Bette Midler's version of the song debuted.
+She sang it again for the 2017 film Beaches, a remake of the same film in which Bette Midler's version of the song was featured.